Titus Okere: Life

-Okere was born in Ngor Okpala local Government in Owerri, Imo State.
+Okere was born on 22 March 1929 in Ngor Okpala local Government in Owerri, Imo State.
 He attended St. Cyprian’s Anglican School, Port Harcourt, Kalabari National College and the Okrika Grammar School.
 During a tour of Azikiwe's athletic club, Okere impressed Azikiwe and he briefly played for ZAC (Zik's Athletic Club) Port Harcourt before leaving for Lagos to join Lagos Railways.
 Okere captained Railways in 1948 during a successful period where they won trophies.
 He then moved to Swindon Town F.C. in the U.K, but his stay there was not successful.
-However, he captained the Nigerian squad against Gold Coast in 1951.
+However, he captained the Nigeria national team against Gold Coast in 1951.
+He settled in Kent, England in 1953.